New podcast available now!

 Background Check

-9 min read
+10 min read

 January 22, 2025

-DoorDash background checks are meant to prioritize safety, but mistakes, delays, and unclear decisions are common, and when these errors strike- they don’t just keep you off the road, they keep you stuck in a swirl of financial, mental, reputational, and career turmoil that no one should have to deal with.
+But mistakes are common, and when these errors strike- they don’t just keep you off the road, they keep you stuck in a swirl of financial, mental, reputational, and career turmoil that no one should have to deal with.

-1. What a DoorDash Screening Looks For
+1. What Does a DoorDash Screening Look For?

-You may not realize it, but DoorDash background check reports are actually generated by Checkr, a third-party screening service that gathers information from sources like court records and driving reports.
+DoorDash conducts background checks to ensure drivers are safe and dependable, focusing on specific factors that could affect eligibility.
+DoorDash background check reports are actually generated by Checkr, a third-party screening service that gathers information from sources like court records and driving reports.

 Checkr compiles this data into a report that DoorDash uses to make driver eligibility decisions.
 Knowing what DoorDash evaluates can help you get out ahead of any problems before they even pop up.